 At its September 1981 Meeting, the Scientific Council unanimously agreed to establish the Subcommittee on Environmental Research within the framework of STACFIS, in order to provide a clear focus for discussing environmental matters on a regular basis (NAFO Sci.
 Coun.
 Rep. 1981, page 81), and Dr. R. W. Trites was appointed Chairman.
-The first and a brief summary of matters considered Annex 1.
+The first meeting of the Subcommittee was held during 7-8 June 1982, and a brief summary of matters considered follows.
+The detailed report of the Subcommittee is at Annex 1.

-2. General Considerations(SCR Doc.
+2. General Consideration (SCR Doc.
 82/VI/44)

 STACFIS noted that more than 20 research documents were reviewed and discussed by the Subcommittee.
 The importance of environmental studies to the ad hoc Working Groups on the Flemish Cap Project and Squid Research is particularly noteworthy.
 Additionally, the question of how an annual overview of environmental conditions for the previous year can be made more pertinent and timely was discussed in some detail.
-It was agreed that MEDS should continue to give highest priority to processing data from NAFO Standard Sections, and that an attempt should be made to incorporate other time-series of environmental data, such as temperatures and salinities from Station 27, sea-surface temperatures collected daily at Halifax, St. Andrews and Boothbay Harbor, surface temperatures from ships of opportunity, and satellite imagery of fronts and eddy locations.
+It was agreed that MEDS should continue to give highest priority to processing data from NAFO Standard Sections, and that an attempt should be made to incorporate other time-series of environmental data, such as temperatures and salinities from Station 27, sea-surface temperatures collected daily at Halifax, St. Andrews and Boothbay Harbor, surface temperatures from ships of opportunity, and satellite imagery of fronts and eldy locations.
 The inclusion of such information would enable the Subcommittee to provide an expanded overview of environmental conditions at future meetings.

-Although the Committee is aware of the general size and scope of the oceanographic data base for the NAFO Area, it sould be noted that no single data center has all of the data in its possession.
+Although the Committee is aware of the general size and scope of the oceanographic data base for the NAFO Area, it should be noted that no signle data center has all of the data in its possession.
 MEDS, as the oceanographic data center for NAFO, is continuing in its quest to acquire the outstanding data, and national representatives are requested to consult the MEDS report (SCR Doc.
 82/VI/44) and assist, whenever possible, in this endeavor.
 The importance of the historical data to the establishment of meaningful base-period environmental conditions, as recommended previously (ICNAF Redbook 1976, page 150), cannot be overemphasized.
 Valid comparisons of one year's environmental conditions with the average are dependent on a good historical data base.